budiherma1/averoajs/README.md

 }
 ```
-this class have 2 method, beginning and end.
+this class have 3 method, beginning, end and server.

 Beginning means, all setup will be executed before another module have been init/setup.
+End means, all setup under this method will be executed after another module have been init/setup.

-Then for end method, all setup under this method will be executed after another module have been init/setup.
+Then for server method, all setup under this method will be executed after another module have been init/setup but after http server started.

 **MiddlewareProvider**